Changissnz/selfinterest/README.md

 so to speak.
 The "motive", as an aspect of self-interest, encourages the self to strive to succeed for the wanted outcomes in relation, and is equivalently the preferred cause of choice by a human being.
-The "motive" is one thing, then, and the actual a possibility from the motive, this reasoning identical to the will being one thing and the wanted actualization another, simply because both of these statements draw the hard line between the self with their self-interest, their will, their motivation and the actual, the phenomena inevitable and the
+The "motive" is one thing, then, and the actual possibly suiting the motive, this reasoning identical to the will being one thing and the wanted actualization another, simply because both of these statements draw the hard line between the self with their self-interest, their will, their motivation and the actual, the phenomena inevitable and the